StrategyReviewed for beginners

 How to Set Up a DCA Plan

+1. Decide your budget.
 How much can you comfortably invest every week or month without affecting your daily life?
-This should be money you do not need for bills, rent, or emergencies.
 Start small, even 25 or 50 dollars per month.

 DCA vs. Buying All at Once